qige023/Glorex/README.md

 ## Builds ##
 need Android sdk & ndk installed

-need Android Studio 1.1.0 newly and import gradle project, build and enjoy...
+need Android Studio or Eclipse(CDT with Gradle Plugin)

+import gradle project, build and enjoy...

 to be add..